adanlbenito/flexfx_kit/README.md

 // substantial sample processing since this may starve the I2S audio driver.
 Do not use floating
 // point operations since this is a real-time audio thread - all DSP operations and calculations
 // should be performed using fixed-point math.
-// NOTE: IIR, FIR, and BiQuad coeff and state data *must* be declared non-static global!
+// NOTE: IIR, FIR, and BiQuad coefficients and state data *must* be declared non-static global!

 // Single-pole low pass filter implemented with a biquad IIR (only uses B0,B1,A1 coeffs). int lopass_coeffs[5] = {FQ(0.999),0,0,0,0};